Holonomy reductions of Cartan geometries and curved orbit decompositions: Examples and applications

 For the curved orbits $M_\pm$ torsion freeness of the induced Cartan geometries implies that the induced metric connections are torsion free as in the real case.
 Since these connections preserve the Hermitian metrics, these metrics actually must be K\"ahler. \end{proof}

 Analysing the consequences of normality is similar to the real case, but significantly more complicated, in particular if one drops the assumption of torsion freeness.
-Thus we just indicate some basic facts here, and pick up the detailed discussion elsewhere.
+Thus we just indicate some basic facts in the torsion--free case here, and pick up the detailed discussion elsewhere.
 First one has to analyse the relation between the Cartan curvatures of the initial Cartan connection of type $(G,P)$ and the induced Cartan connections.
-For the open orbits, this is similar to the discussion in the proof of Proposition \ref{projective-metric}, and one verifies that actually gets K\"ahler--Einstein metrics on $M_\pm$.
+For the open orbits, this is similar to the discussion in the proof of Proposition \ref{projective-metric}, and one verifies that K\"ahler--Einstein metrics are induced on $M_\pm$.
 Moreover, parallel to \cite[Theorem 3.3]{CGH-projective} one shows that these metrics are complete if one starts from a complex projective structure on a compact manifold.
 Hence in the torsion free case, one obtains a compactification of a complete K\"ahler--Einstein manifold by adding a CR structure at infinity.

 If one does not assume the original structure to be torsion free, the induced connection on $M_\pm$ will differ (in a controlled way) from the Levi-Civita connection, and also the normalisation condition for the Cartan connection of type $(G,P)$ becomes significantly more involved.
 To describe the induced geometry on $M_0$, one first has to check when the induced Cartan connection of type $(SU(p+1,q+1),\underline{P})$ is regular, since then it induces a partially integrable almost CR structure on $M_0$.